mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on December 31, 2017, 12:00 am
+- Last update was on January 1, 2018, 12:00 am
 - The Whitelist currently contains 403 entries
-- The Blacklist currently contains 6582 entries
+- The Blacklist currently contains 6583 entries